intjelic/python-sfml/doc/source/introduction.rst

 For an extension module this is not the case and if you pass a :class:`sfml.graphics.Transform` when an :class:`sfml.graphics.Color` is expected, an exception **will** be raised.
-Incidentally, having a precise type makes things execute much faster sincethe  Python interpreter doesn't have to check whether the argument type you just passed is right or not at runtime.
+Incidentally, having a precise type makes things execute much faster since the  Python interpreter doesn't have to check whether the argument type you just passed is right or not at runtime.